BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 > - Can be attached to multiple instances
 > - Locked down to a region / VPC combination
-> - Does live "outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
+> - Does live "outside” the EC2 - if traffic is blocked the EC2 instance won't see it
-> - It’s good to maintain one separate security group for SSH access
+> - It's good to maintain one separate security group for SSH access
-> - If your application is not accessible (time out), then it’s a security group issue
+> - If your application is not accessible (time out), then it's a security group issue
-> - If your application gives a "connection refused" error, then it’s an application error or it’s not launched
+> - If your application gives a "connection refused" error, then it's an application error or it's not launched
 > - All inbound traffic is blocked by default
 > - All outbound traffic is authorized by default